Help Center

 Mini-ITX

 The Mini-ITX motherboard is the smallest type among common computer motherboards, with a size of only 170mm × 170mm.
-It is applicable to mini PCs, compact home systems or HTPCs (Home Theater computers).
+It is applicable to mini-PCs, compact home systems or HTPCs (Home Theater computers).
 This type of motherboard usually only provides one PCIe slot and two memory slots, with limited expandability, but it is sufficient to meet basic computing needs.
 Due to its small size, the Mini-ITX is the first choice for creating space-saving devices and is suitable for users who have strict requirements for size among different types of motherboards.

 E-ATX

-The E-ATX motherboard is a larger motherboard type than the ATX, with a size of approximately 330mm × 305mm, and is suitable for large chassis.
+The E-ATX motherboard is a larger motherboard type than the ATX, with a size of approximately 330mm × 305mm, and is suitable for a large chassis.
 It has a stronger expansion capability and can accommodate more PCIe slots and memory slots.
 It is commonly found in high-end gaming computers, graphics workstations or professional servers.
 For users with demands such as multi-GPUs, high-frequency memory, and large storage capacity, E-ATX offers the greatest flexibility and performance space and is a main board option for the high-end market.

 Server Motherboards

 Server-specific motherboards typically support ECC memory, multiple CPU slots, and redundant power supply designs.
-This type of motherboard is specifically designed for stability and long-term operation, and is suitable for data centers, cloud computing platforms or enterprise server applications.
+This type of motherboard is specifically designed for stability and long-term operation and is suitable for data centers, cloud computing platforms or enterprise server applications.
 Among all the different types of motherboards, the server motherboard has the strongest functions and the highest scalability, but its price and size are relatively higher and larger, making it more suitable for professional scenarios rather than ordinary users.

-motherboard assembly
+PCBasic for motherboard assembly

 Need Motherboard Assembly?
 Come to PCBasic